speepsio/romdrop/README.md

 * NC1/NC2/NC3 Mazda Miata

 ### How To Download:
-* select the green button labeled "Clone or Download" to the right
+* select the green button labeled "clone or download" to the upper right
-* select "Download Zip" from the drop down menu
+* select "Download ZIP" from the drop down menu

 ### Install:
 * unzip the romdrop archive to desired location